Retail Commodity Survey (RCS)

 Data sources and methodology

-The exclusions to the target population are ancillary establishments (producers of services in support of the activity of producing goods and services for the market of more than one establishment within the enterprise, and serves as a cost centre or a discretionary expense centre for which data on all its costs including labour and depreciation can be reported by the business), future establishments, establishments with a missing or a zero gross business income value on the BR and establishments in the following non-covered NAICS:
+The exclusions to the target population are ancillary establishments (producers of services in support of the activity of producing goods and services for the market of more than one establishment within the enterprise, and serves as a cost centre or a discretionary expense centre for which data on all its costs including labour and depreciation can be reported by the business), future establishments, and establishments with a missing or a zero gross business income value on Statistics Canada's Business Register.

 This is a sample survey with a cross-sectional design.